 Two other points to make.
 First, this system can pose a hard problems for some passengers.
 There are some people who will spring for premium seats with extra space because they are tall or claustrophobic.
 Similarly, families on vacation generally prefer sitting together (at least on the outbound flight).
 These passengers are likely to pay for sure and they will not row 26.
 But if you are not in either of these groups, should you pay to know your seat now?
 It depends a lot on how crowded the flight will be and how many other passengers you expect to buy guaranteed seats.
 Passengers may have some general information (flights are more full at the holidays than in September) but they are at a definite informational disadvantage relative to the firm.
 That raises the question of whether EasyJet would be better off providing some information about how many passengers typically spring for an early assigned seat.

 A second observation is that plans such as EasyJet’s for inducing customers to pay for a particular seat raise some etiquette challenges.
-When essentially everyone had an equal shot at most seats, it was generally pretty easy to get someone to swap seats — certainly for when a five-year old was separated from his parents but even for spouse in different rows.
+When essentially everyone had an equal shot at most seats, it was generally pretty easy to get someone to swap seats — certainly for when a five-year old was separated from his parents but even for spouses in different rows.
 But once people have paid for particular seats either explicitly or by being loyal to a particular airline, that is not so easy and potentially makes even a short hop a long flight if you decline to accommodate a stranger wanting to sit with his wife.
 (Check out this New York Times article for more on this.)